Posted by Paul Barnwell on Monday, 08/07/2017

 When I decided to submit this piece to Education Week, it was nerve wracking.
 After all, challenging traditional grading practices flew counter to the narrative many of my colleagues told themselves about how students are motivated.
 But for me, I felt it was important to analyze and share what was happening in the classroom.

-Phase three: Dabbling in multimodal storytelling
+Phase three: Dabbling in multimedia storytelling

 After eight years in the classroom, my storytelling strategy shifted once again after launching my blog Mindful Stew.
 This space provided an outlet for rumination and storytelling that stretched beyond teaching, exploring how technology and culture intersect with educators’ and students’ lives.
 Mindful Stew also challenged me to incorporate images, video, and audio into telling stories.
 Digital media is a crucial aspect of modern storytelling and forced me out of my comfort zone.
 In this blog, I used student portraits to tell a story about diversity and curriculum.
 In this post, I attempted to integrate students’ audio recordings about their perspective of school.